youmad-app/youmad-shell/README.md

 **Q: Can it download video?**
 A: No. It's a MUSIC downloader.
 Reading is fundamental.

+**Q: What's the difference between normal mode and playlist mode?**
+A: Normal mode processes each track individually with proper metadata.
+Playlist mode just downloads the whole thing as-is.
+Faster, but less fancy.

+**Q: Should I use preserve mode?**
+A: If you want maximum quality and don't care about file formats, yes.
+If you want everything in MP3 or M4A, no.

 **Q: Why doesn't it work?**
 A: Did you install the dependencies?
 Did you read the instructions?
 Try that first.